benburrill/picoputt/README.md

 it stays put, even when subject to the drag force.

 I currently place a cosine potential well at the holes.
 Locally, we can approximate this as a harmonic oscillator, for which the ground state is a Gaussian.
+So our approximate "local minimum energy state" is just a Gaussian centered at the location of the hole.

 ### Putt wave
 When the player putts, we essentially want to apply some impulse $\Delta{}\vec{p}$ to the wavefunction.